 Towards solving breast cancer screening diagnosis with deep learning

 Although deep learning has made a stunning progress in the last few years, both in terms of engineering and theory, its real-life applications remain rather limited.
-One of the fields that has been anticipated to be revolutionized by deep learning for some time, yet proved to be much harder that many expected, is medical diagnosis.
-In this talk I will shed some light on my 3-year long journey in developing deep learning methods for medical imaging, in particular, for breast cancer screening.
+One of the fields that has been anticipated to be revolutionized by deep learning for some time, yet proved to be much harder than many expected, is medical diagnosis.
+In this talk I will shed some light on my 4-year long journey in developing deep learning methods for medical imaging, in particular, for breast cancer screening.
 I will explain how we created a deep learning model that can perform a diagnosis with an accuracy comparable to experienced radiologists.
 To achieve this goal we needed a lot of perseverance, novel neural network architectures and training methods specific to medical imaging.
-I will also discuss the limitations of our work and what can be likely achieved in the next few years.
+I will also discuss the limitations of our work and what can likely be achieved in the next few years.

 Krzysztof is an assistant professor at NYU School of Medicine and an affiliated faculty at NYU Center for Data Science.
 His main interests are in unsupervised learning with neural networks, model compression, transfer learning, evaluation of machine learning models and applications of these techniques to medical imaging.
 He previously did a postdoc at NYU with Kyunghyun Cho, a PhD at the University of Edinburgh with Charles Sutton and an MSc as a visiting student at the University of Edinburgh with Amos Storkey.
 His BSc is from the University of Warsaw.
 He also did industrial internships in Microsoft Research (Redmond, working with Rich Caruana and Abdel-rahman Mohamed), Amazon (Berlin, Ralf Herbrich’s group), Microsoft (Bellevue) and J.P.
 Morgan (London).